SalonenTeemu/react-web-store/README.md

 # react-web-store

-Web store app with React.
+Web store application implemented with React as an independent course project.

 ## Setup the app